 Transgenic mice were created that develop a neurodegenerative syndrome that closely models Huntington's disease.
 Those given an environment described as 'enriched' with play items changed every few days, enjoyed spectacular delays in the onset and progress of the degenerations.
-Learning and memory deficits observed in a transgenic mouse model of Alzheimer's disease can be ameliorated by environmental enrichment, Jankowsky et al. (2005).
+Learning and memory deficits observed in a transgenic mouse model of Alzheimer's disease can be ameliorated by environmental enrichment (Jankowsky et al., 2005).

-For rats, environmental enrichment has: 1) reversed lead poisoning stress that resulted in learning and long-term potential (LTP) impairment, Cao, Huang, and Ruan (2008); 2) reversed damage from chronic prenatal stress that caused addictive and depressive tendencies, cognitive deficits and impaired hippocampal synaptic plasticity, Yang et al. (2006); and 3) reversed mental disorders from their being stressed from being stereotaxically injected with enough ebotenic acid to cause substantial atrophy of dendritic arborization (that is correlated with Downs syndrome, Alzheimer's disease, senile dementia and schizoprhenia) and significantly reduced spinal density (that is correlated with learning difficulties), Bindu et al. (2007).
+For rats, environmental enrichment has:

+- Reversed lead poisoning stress that resulted in learning and long-term potential (LTP) impairment, (Cao, Huang and Ruan, 2008). - Reversed damage from chronic prenatal stress that caused addictive and depressive tendencies, cognitive deficits and impaired hippocampal synaptic plasticity, (Yang et al., 2006). - 3) Reversed mental disorders from their being stressed from being stereotaxically injected with enough ebotenic acid to cause substantial atrophy of dendritic arborization (that is, correlated with Down's syndrome, Alzheimer's disease, senile dementia and schizoprhenia) and significantly reduced spinal density (that is correlated with learning difficulties) (Bindu et al., 2007).

-In delaying morbidity onset and severity in some cases, and reversing severe brain damage in other cases, the enriched environments of rats and mice with play items add exercise (Hockly et al., 2002).
-What has passed unnoticed is that these play item stressors add something else, small varied risks -components of whiffs of danger - without which the mice and rat environments are virtually risk free - a predictable boring mouse or rat lab.
+In delaying morbidity onset and severity in some cases and reversing severe brain damage in other cases, the enriched environments of rats and mice with play items add exercise (Hockly et al., 2002).
+What has passed unnoticed is that these play item stressors add something else, small varied risks -components of whiffs of danger